MicrosoftDocs/customer-insights/ci-docs/export-omnisend.md

 ## Known limitations

-- Up to 1 million customer profiles per export to Omnisend can take up to 4 hours.
+- Up to 1 million customer profiles per export to Omnisend, which can take up to 4 hours to complete.
 The number of customer profiles that you can export to Omnisend depends on your contract with Omnisend.
 - Exports to Omnisend is limited to segments.

 ## Set up connection to Omnisend